After a Kansas City Slip & Fall, Should You Talk to the Adjuster?

 There are several pitfalls to recorded statements.
 You may inadvertently say something that is incomplete or inaccurate.
 The insurance company may use that against you later to pay you less than you deserve.

 Immediately after the accident, you are probably already dealing with a lot of stress and issues.
-This is why we advise our clients not to give recorded statements and to let our Kansas City slip and fall lawyer speak with the insurance adjuster on their behalf.
-We can gather the information they need to move your claim forward while you focus on treating with your medical providers and getting better.
+This is why we advise our clients not to give recorded statements and to let our Kansas City slip and fall attorney speak with the insurance adjuster on your behalf.
+We gather the information they need to move your claim forward while you focus on treatment with your medical providers and getting better.

 Should I Sign an Authorization or Release After a Kansas City Slip & Fall?